INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Line-of-sight velocity distribution analysis

+All the measured stellar velocity dispersion values are listed in Table~\ref{tab:sigmas}.
+The values computed in the two arms separately are listed in the second block of columns, while the mean of the UVB and VIS values for each extraction method are reported in the third block of columns.

+In Appendix~\ref{app:seeing_correction} we show that if we want to compare the R50 velocity dispersion measurements with values obtained at the \Reff for resolved objects, we need to take into account the effect of the seeing, which overall causes slight underestimation of the measurements.
+Finally, a direct comparison between the final velocity dispersion values we obtained and the ones reported in \citetalias{Scognamiglio20} is presented in Appendix~\ref{app:s20compa}.
+In this case, to mimic the procedure followed by \citetalias{Scognamiglio20}, we correct the R50 values to the effective radii using Eq.~1 of \citet{Cappellari+06}.
+However, we note that this correction is not appropriate in the case of UCMGs at $z>0.1$, because the objects are not resolved (i.e. they are much smaller in size than the seeing and the slit width).

+On the right-hand side of Figure~\ref{fig:spec_example}, we show examples of the kinematics fits (top-right panels) in the UVB and VIS arms for the systems with the spectra with the best and with the worst mean spectral S/N. For each of the 19 \INSPIRE\, DR1 systems, we obtain a total of eight different estimates of the S/N, as described in Appendix~\ref{app:signal_to_noise}.
+The mean values of these estimates range between 55 (J2312-3438, top panel) and 22 per \AA\ (J0842+0059, bottom panel) for all the \INSPIRE\ DR1 objects.

-In the same figure, on the left side, we show the $1\arcmin \times 1\arcmin$ cutout of the KiDS $r$-band image as well as a $gri$-color zoom-in panel of $20\arcsec \times 20\arcsec$ in dimension centered on the relic candidate.
-The galaxies show a variety of morphologies, some are disky, some more roundish, confirming the broad distribution in S\'ersic indices and axis ratios (see Fig. \ref{fig:struct_param_distrib}).
-A few objects seem to be quite isolated while some other images might suggest a group/cluster environment.
-In a forthcoming publication of the \INSPIRE\, series, we will investigate further on this, searching for possible correlations between the local environment and the `relicness' factor (see e.g. \citealt{Ferre-Mateu+17}).
+In the same figure, on the left, we show the $1\arcmin \times 1\arcmin$ cut out of the KiDS $r$-band image as well as a $gri$-colour zoomed-in panel of $20\arcsec \times 20\arcsec$ centred on the relic candidate.
+The galaxies show a variety of morphologies, ranging from disky to spheroidal, hence confirming the broad distribution in S\'ersic indices and axis ratios (see Fig.~\ref{fig:struct_param_distrib}).
+A few objects seem to be relatively isolated while some other images might suggest a group or cluster environment.
+In a forthcoming publication of the \INSPIRE\, series, we plan to characterise the local environment in which relics live, searching for possible correlations with structural, photometric or stellar population parameters (see e.g. \citealt{Ferre-Mateu+17}).

-\section{Stellar Population Analysis}
+\section{Stellar population analysis}